-We stood, shoulder to shoulder, arm to arm, on a rocky alcove of the labyrinth we built.
-Inside the creature, bull-headed, arm-strong hunts our scent.
-Outside the wine dark sea is choppy where it sings beneath our feet, but the sky is yellow-clear.
+We stood, shoulder to shoulder, arm to arm, on a rocky alcove of the labyrinth Father built.
+Inside, the creature bull-headed, arm-strong hunts our scent.
+Outside, the wine dark sea is choppy where it sings beneath our feet, but the sky is yellow-clear.

 And Father gave us wings.

 “Feathers made of bronze are not just beautiful,” he said.
 “They will carry you as well as any bird ever did.”

 My watchful sister clutched the feathers close, in hands that trembled on the edge, opening a dozen bloodied cuts on moon-pale skin.

 My careless brother laughed and pressed his thumb against the wax, rolling yellowed beads of dripping tallow through his fingertips.

 I alone, listened, with neither fear nor fearlessness to deafen me.
 The leather harness tight around my shoulders and my chest.
 The wings were heavy.
 Heavier than I had ever thought that they could be.
 Warning administered and given, our father led the way, arms raised high and wings slicing through the air like twin blades.
 My brother, whooping, leapt to follow, leaving me to coax my sister from the cave.
 She came trembling like an autumn leaf upon the wing, drooping as I tried to force her high.

 Poseidon claimed her quickly.
 With all the quiet of the deep seas.
 Salt licked against her wings the lower that she flew.
 And then the feathers failed.
 She went to his embrace silent and un-striving, trailing down beneath the waves and though I screamed at her to fly the wings our father made shivered and stayed closed.
 Our Father did not see her fall.
 She did not go screaming into the blazing sky like my brother soon would.
 She went softly, slowly, shyly, the way she always had in life.